bernamar/sheridan-template-responsive/README.md

 }
 ```

-Nest all styles within this section so as not to accidentally override default styles site-wide and to ensure your styles are read as intended.
+Nest all styles within this section so as not to accidentally override default styles site-wide in the event of a common class name and to ensure your styles are read as intended.

 Do not forget about the `new_site-ie.less` stylesheet for Internet Explorer 8 and under.